Reviewed by Oct 05, 2020| Updated on

 Counterparty risk refers to the probability or possibility of default by one of the counterparties in a contract.
-The risk is of default in performance of their contractual obligation and can exist in any transaction including investment, trading and credit transactions.
-The different degree of counterparty risks are based on the nature and type of financial transactions.
+The risk is of default in performance of their contractual obligation and can exist in any transaction, including investment, trading, and credit transactions.
+The different degree of counterparty risks is based on the nature and type of financial transactions.

-- Counterparty risk, also known as default risk, is the chance that a party to the contract will fail to fulfil obligations or make payments in a monetary arrangement or purchase arrangement.
+Counterparty risk, also known as default risk, is the chance that a party involved in the contract will fail to fulfil obligations or make payments in a monetary arrangement or purchase arrangement.
 In financing arrangements, lenders and investors carry exposure to default risk in different forms of credit arrangements.
 Each party should evaluate the counterparty risk before entering into a contract.

-- In case of high risk arrangements, a premium is often put on the contract value to compensate for the risk.
-The premium is known as risk premium.
-There are many ways to ascertain risk profile of a contracting party such as their credit score, existing loans or credit facilities, collaterals offered and so on.
+In the case of high-risk arrangements, a premium is often put on the contract value to compensate for the risk.
+The premium is known as a risk premium.
+There are many ways to ascertain the risk profile of a contracting party, such as their credit score, existing loans or credit facilities, collaterals offered, and so on.

-- In business transactions, commercial or retail, credit reports from lenders or banks can be of value and help ascertain the risk of default.
-Financing companies, credit card companiaes, banks often analyse the credit scores of the prospective borrower to figure out the level of risk of entering into a contract.
+In business transactions, commercial or retail, credit reports from lenders or banks can be of value and help ascertain the risk of default.
+Financing companies, credit card companies, and banks often analyse the credit scores of the prospective borrower to figure out the level of risk of entering into a contract.